 - Ph.
 D, Biological Science, Illinois State University

 - M.S.
-Environmental Forest Biology & Chemical Ecology, SUNY College of Environmental Science and Forestry Syracuse.
+Environmental Forest Biology & Chemical Ecology, SUNY College of Environmental Science and Forestry Syracus

 - B.S.
-Environmental Forest Biology SUNY College of Environmental Science and Forestry Syracuse.
+Environmental Forest Biology SUNY College of Environmental Science and Forestry Syracus

 Courses Taught at USM